Research

 In Progress:

-Past Projects:
+Published Projects:

-Populism and the Pandemic: France and the Rassemblement National
+Populism and the Pandemic: France and the Rassemblement National (with Marta Lorimer)

 In a book chapter on populist reactions to the pandemic and cross-national report on social media communication, both co-authored with Marta Lorimer (LSE), we explore the rhetoric and actions Marine Le Pen and her Rassemblement National (RN) party throughout the COVID-19 Pandemic.
 In both pieces, we argue that Le Pen and the RN engaged in a careful strategy of balancing respectability and radicalization.
 The strategy fits well with the party's attempt to 'de-demonize' itself, a choice driven largely by incentives present in the French electoral system.